 Are your stand staff boring visitors when you exhibit?
 Are your exhibiting goals and ROI being diminished as a result?
 If so, there could be a lack of experience, motivation or confidence getting in the way of that vitally important on-stand visitor engagement.

-We’ve put together our top tips to help your team connect with visitors again.
+We’ve put together our top tips to help your team connect with visitors again at your next exhibition.

 If you fail to prepare, prepare to fail

 1. The reasons your company is exhibiting at the show

 Do your research on this one, the show organisers can usually provide you with stats on the previous year’s attendees.
 From this, tailor your engagement with visitors to what you know about them.